nikhiljha02/oidc-server/README.md

 | `redirect_uri` | URI to redirect after login |

 - ✅ If valid → user sees the login page
+- ✅ if user is not registered in oidc provieder db then first signup then login
+- ✅ if user already registered then just proceed with login
 - ✅ After login → redirected back with an **authorization code**

 ### Step 3 — Exchange Authorization Code for Token